 Maha Shivaratri – the Night of Lord Shiva

 “Maha Shivaratri” – the Night of Lord Shiva, is a major festival celebrated in Nepal.
 According to the Hindu Lunar Calendar, this day falls on the 14th day of the dark fortnight of the month of Falgun.
-With the literal meaning of “Maha Shivaratri”, “Maha” means big or huge, “Shiva” means Lord Shiva and “ratri” means night.
-The devotees fast, worship Lord Shiva, stay up all night, enchant the prayers and sing hymn all day and night on this day.
-The priests do a Four-prahars puja throughout the night and day.
+With the literal meaning of “Maha Shivaratri”, “Maha” means big or huge, “Shiva” means Lord Shiva, and “Ratri” means night.
+The devotees fast, worship Lord Shiva, stay up all night, enchant the prayers, and sing hymn all day and night on this day.
+The priests do a Four-prayers puja throughout the night and day.

-Grab the opportunity to enjoy this unique festival devoted to Lord Shiva and have fun with Step On Himalaya in the auspicious day of Maha Shivaratri.
-We assure you to make this day as one of the best memorable days of your life.
+Grab the opportunity to enjoy this unique festival devoted to Lord Shiva and have fun with Step on Himalaya in the auspicious day of Maha Shivaratri.
+We assure you to make this day one of the best memorable days of your life.

 Date: 4th March, 2019